 In the simplest terms, if a Catholic wishes to marry in the Church when there has been a previous marriage for either party, the partner in the earlier union must have died or the Church must have issued a declaration of nullity (frequently called an annulment) of the previous marriage.
 Couples should speak to the parish priest or deacon in situations where previous marriages are involved.

-Can I receive my sacraments if I am civilly married and living with my significant other?
+Can I receive my sacraments if I am engaged?